 Step 1: Understand the Requirements

 Successfully applying to a Canadian education institution requires an understanding of different requirements for schools and the courses they offer.
 Candidates also need to conduct careful analysis of the rules and regulations applicable to the study permit application process.
-Only recognized schools of study and periods of approved study, will be meaningful.
+Only recognized schools and periods of approved study will be meaningful.

 Ideally, you should start planning for your Canadian study permit at least a year in advance.
 Common requirements for all universities and institutions include an updated passport, proficiency in either English or French along with proof of passing prescribed language tests with minimum grades/bands, and proof that you can finance your study as well as the cost of living in the country.

 Of course, requirements may vary between provinces, which is why this step must be performed in a careful and systematic manner.

 Step 2: Choose your Course and Institution

 The first step towards choosing an institution is to ascertain its status as a Designated Learning Institute.
 Only DLIs can admit foreign students.

 You will be required to finalize a specific major course when applying to study in Canada.
 The Canadian academic setup is flexible towards switching courses, although it is best to compare your options beforehand and choose a major that you are truly interested in pursuing.

 In order to successfully gain entry into Canada, every international student will have to prove proficiency in English or French.
 IELTS is the preferred test for proficiency in English, with some institutions also accepting the Cambridge English: Advanced or TOEFL exam score.